KGS Home > Oil and Gas

 Note that the map and tabular searches are linked to each other.
 From the map, you can get to the table and display the scanned well record images and from the table, you can display a map showing the well location.

-- Use the zoom and pan tools in the toolbar on the left to find the area in which you are interested, or
+- Use the zoom and pan tools in the toolbar to find the area in which you are interested, or

 - Use the zoom to location tool to find areas by county, topographic map, streams, roads, and others.

-- After having found your area of interest, click the Petroleum Geology Map layout to switch to an oil and gas map.
+- After having found your area of interest, click the Petroleum Geology Map layout in the layer list to switch to an oil and gas map.
 You can also control what is displayed on the map using the choices in the customize map menu.

 - To display a key to the symbols and data themes displayed, click the Map Legend link (on the right at the top of the map contents and layouts list).

 - To find information about a particular well, click the identify tool on the left (black dot with lower case letter "i") then click on features in the map area.
 You can select multiple features with the select area tool (smaller black dot with letter "i" in the lower right of a dashed box).
 Click the icon to make it the active tool, then click and drag in the map area to select features.

 - Use the print icon (printer at bottom of tool bar on left) or the save the map as a georeferenced image (icon with red arrow pointing down to a disk drive).